 Jackie Richardson, Live at Glebe! - Friday, May 22, 7:30 pm

-CRC has been an active presence in its community for over 50 years, serves over 32,000 meals a year, and with this concert is raising funds for industrial scale coffee makers.
+The evening raised $5000 in total, and profits will be split between the Christian Resource Centre in Regent Park and Glebe Road United (to support ongoing ministries).
+The CRC has been an active presence in its community for over 50 years, serves over 32,000 meals a year, and with this concert is raising funds for industrial scale coffee makers.
 Everyone needs a cup of java.
-Tell your friends about this event happening in Glebe's beautiful sanctuary.

 Christmas Eve Service - Wednesday, December 24, 8:00 pm

 Carols by Candlelight - Sunday, December 7, 7:00 pm

 An old-fashioned carol sing in the sanctuary with brass ensemble, choir, and soloists.
 This event raised close to $2000 for the Salvation Army outreach in the neighbourhood.
 Thanks to everyone for a special night.

 Harvest Moon Cabaret

 T'was an evening of fun, good food, and wine.
 Thanks to all the volunteers who made the celebration on Saturday, October 25 possible, not least the mysterious Appalachian mountain man pictured below.

 The Colin & Deb Made-Up Show